Fort Lauderdale Brain Injury Attorney

 - Assault (10%).
 Physical assault is another common form of brain injury, mostly in adults 18-65.
-Brain injuries from assault are extremely rare in children and the elderly.
+Brain traumas from assault are extremely rare in children and the elderly.

 Other/Unknown (21%).
 Sometimes, it’s difficult to pinpoint the exact cause of a brain injury.
 Possible causes in this category could be playing recreational sports or preexisting conditions exacerbated by trauma.